usaid-cs/yesterday-i-learned/random.md

 - "Steak tartare" originally came from "à la tartare", steak to be served with tartar sauce.
 "Tartar" was named after [the Tatars](https://en.wikipedia.org/wiki/Tatars), living in what's now Russia and Uzbekistan.
 Off to another tangent: yes, [you can totally die from eating raw beef.](https://en.wikipedia.org/wiki/Yukhoe#Japan_2011_incident)
 - [Jack Daniels is distilled in Moore County, in the city of Lynchburg, Tennessee, which is a dry county.](http://www.flask.com/5-facts-about-jack-daniels-whiskey/)
 - Nancy said she learned in her technical writing course: a) write for your audience, and b) less is more.
-- There are both songs with the lyrics ["I am your dirty-K"](https://genius.com/The-cliks-dirty-king-lyrics) and ["I am your tourniquet"](https://www.azlyrics.com/lyrics/marilynmanson/tourniquet.html).
 - "Good night sweet prince" is from Hamlet.
 - Fun fact: The dagger symbol (†) is also called the obelisk, and the double dagger (‡) is called the diesis.
 The [triple dagger](http://skaldic.abdn.ac.uk/m.php?p=muficharinfo&i=5144) does not have a funny name yet.
 - ["Catfishing"](https://en.wikipedia.org/wiki/Catfishing), faking an identity online to get relationships, was from a 2010 film _Catfish_, that talked about the firmness of caught catfish increases if put in the same tank with cod.
 In the film, the fake identity is probably the cod.